 We have a truly innovative blend of battle-tested DWI Defense Strategies combined with cutting-edge scientific approaches to evidence and high-level intellectual legal arguments.
-If you have been accused of a DWI offense in Texas, it is important that you contact us as soon as possible – missing important legal deadlines may negatively impact the quality of your defense – call now for a free consultation with a DWI Defense attorney (888) 239-9305 or contact us online to schedule an appointment in our office.
+If you have been accused of a DWI offense in Texas, it is important that you contact us as soon as possible – missing important legal deadlines may negatively impact the quality of your defense – call now at (888) 239-9305 or contact us online.

 DWI DEFENSE TOPICS

 Defending people against DWI charges typically involves countering the state’s evidence regarding blood tests, breath tests and the police accounts of performance on “Field Sobriety Tests.”
 DWI defense strategies, therefore, are frequently scientific in nature.
 Learn more about DWI Science

 However, defense strategies also frequently involve interpersonal analysis and investigation.
 Police officers and others involved in the DWI investigation are, in the end, human.
 And being human, they are subject to the same weaknesses as other human beings.
 Police officers sometimes lie and cut corners, and sometimes, unfortunately, do the scientists.

 Whether or not you did something dumb does not mean that you committed a crime.
 DWI offenses are crimes, and you should only be guilty of a crime if you did exactly what the crime alleges, and nothing less.
 Therefore, do not plead guilty just because you did something dumb like drinking and driving.
 Believe it or not, drinking and driving is not a criminal offense.
 It takes a careful analysis of many different facts and evidence to determine whether or not you committed the crime of DWI or any other drunk driving offense.
 Learn more about the Texas DWI Law

 Defending clients accused of drunk driving offenses